astropy/photutils/CONTRIBUTING.rst

 Reporting Issues
 ----------------

-When opening an issue to report a problem, please try and provide a minimal code example that reproduces the issue.
-Also please include details of the operating system and the Python, Numpy, Astropy, and Photutils versions you are using.
+When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue.
+Also, please include details of the operating system and the Python, Numpy, Astropy, and Photutils versions you are using.